Tanvi-19/Data-Visualization/README.md

 I joined a virtual internship at PwC, were my major role is to create interactive reports using Power BI.

 Here is my First Task -
-Main objective was to analyse the trends of the call center based on the data provided.

 ## Problem Statement :
 Create a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
 Get creative!